lfarroco/verbo-lang/test/guild/main.md

-This defines the logic for the Epic RPG web API.
+This defines the logic for the RPG Guild Simulator web API.

 The endpoints are: